 EducationCity has created a brand new module to support teachers in the delivery of the new National Curriculum subject 'Computing'.

-The new module will be made up from a combination of engaging Activities, stimulating Student Tools, interesting Topic Tools, informative Learn Screens and thought provoking ThinkIts.
-Through this stimulating variety of content delivery, pupils will be able to explore new ideas to help them use computational thinking and creativity to understand the world around them.
+The new module is made up of a combination of engaging Activities, stimulating Student Tools, interesting Topic Tools, informative Learn Screens and thought-provoking ThinkIts.
+Through this stimulating variety of content delivery, students can explore new ideas to help them use computational thinking and creativity to understand the world around them.